SearchFutures/SearchFutures.github.io/index.md

 - Continue this ambitious series for Search Future workshops at subsequent IR conferences to include further and wider perspectives.

+More details about the previous workshop: <a href="https://searchfutures.github.io/searchfuture01/">The 1th Search Futures Workshop</a>
 <br/>
 <br/>
 <br/>